singhritesh85/DevOps-Project-2tier-App-Deployment/Project-1/README.md

 <br><br/>
 First of all launch four EC2 Instances, two EC2 Instances with t3.micro instance type (Jenkins Master and Jenkins Slave, here to save cost I am launching Jenkins Master with t3.micro) and two EC2 Instances with t3.medium (For SonarQube and Nexus) instance type.
 Install Terraform on Jenkins Slave Node and create EKS Cluster or you can create EKS Cluster using your Terraform Server and copy kubeconfig file on Jenkins Slave node.
 <br><br/>
+Jenkins-Master, Jenkins-Slave, SonarQube-Server, Nexus-Server and PostgreSQL RDS are present in one VPC and EKS with MySQL RDS are present in another VPC.
+<br><br/>
 Launch two RDS one with PostgreSQL and another one with MySQL.
 The PostgreSQL RDS will be used for SonarQube and MySQL RDS will be used for two-tier Application deployment.
 <br><br/>
 **Jenkins Installation**